gSchool/DNA-release-3/03-Phase-B/01_strategy.md

 An **acquisition strategy** is _**more**_ than a “check the box” activity.
 It is a _living document_ laying out the plan the program follows to achieve its objectives - given the information known at the time it is created - and is _intended to evolve_ with a program.

 A **contracting strategy** is a key component of the acquisition strategy that enables the program to execute via negotiated contracts.
-If you missed the challenge question, you are not alone--these two terms are often incorrectly conflated.
+If you missed the challenge question, you are not alone--this is a common misunderstanding within acquisitions

-**Example**: Have you ever heard someone say their program acquisition strategy is an Indefinite Delivery/Indefinite Quantity (IDIQ), or perhaps an Other Transaction (OT)?
-What they’re trying to say is, their program is using an IDIQ contract or an OT agreement as the _contracting strategy to achieve acquisition strategy objectives_.
+**Example**: When someone says their program acquisition strategy is an Indefinite Delivery/Indefinite Quantity (IDIQ), or Other Transaction (OT), their program is these as the **contracting strategy** to achieve **acquisition strategy** objectives.

 ## Acquisition Strategy Further Defined

 An **acquisition strategy** is a comprehensive, integrated plan identifying an acquisition approach that describes required business, technical, and support strategies.
 The plan does this by managing program risks and opportunities, while meeting program objectives- it communicates the relationship between acquisition phases, work efforts and key program events.
 Examples of program events include decision points, reviews, contract awards, test activities, production considerations, and operational deployment objectives.<br>
 Source: [Defense Acquisition Guide, CH 1-4.1](https://www.dau.edu/pdfviewer?Guidebooks/DAG/DAG-CH-1-Program-Management.pdf)

 Acquisition strategy specifics are driven by the policy of the selected [Adaptive Acquisition Framework (AAF) pathway](https://aaf.dau.edu/) delivering a solution, capability, or system.
 We’ll discuss the AAF pathways and their applicability to software-intensive programs in the next lesson, but the graphic below is a quick preview:

 ![Adaptive Acquisition Framework](__images/11_pathway.png)<br>
 [Adaptive Acquisition Framework](https://aaf.dau.edu/)